tamouse/jekyll-bootstrap-sidebar-starter-kit/README.md

+# README

-A jekyll-based, bootstrap-enabled, sidebar-based web site starter kit
+A jekyll-based, bootstrap-enabled, sidebar-based web site starter kit.

+**OBSOLETE** THIS SITE HAS BEEN ARCHIVED.